-When scheduling with fault tolerance using the transparent recovery technique, the precedence constraints have to take into account the recovery slack.
-There are two cases, treated separately.
+When scheduling with fault tolerance using the transparent recovery technique, the precedence constraints will have to take into account the recovery slack.
+There are two cases, which have to be treated separately.

 - 1. Processes on the same node.
 Processes executed on the same processor share recovery slack.
 This slack is scheduled immediately after the processes, and thus will not impact the precedence constraints.
-Such a situation is depicted in Fig. 1b1, where P_1 and P_2 are mapped on the same processor, and share recovery slack.
-Thus, the constraint for processes on the same processing element is simply $\mathcal{M}(P_i) = \mathcal{M}(P_i)$. - 2.
+Such a situation is depicted in Fig. 2b1, where P_1 and P_2 are mapped on the same processor, and share recovery slack.
+Thus, the constraint for processes on the same processing element is simply $\mathcal{M}(P_i) = \mathcal{M}(P_i)$, where \mathcal{M} is the mapping function, see Section 3. - 2.
 Processes on different nodes.
 Things are more complex if the two processes are mapped on different processors.
 In such a situation, a process cannot be started until the recovery of its predecessors on all other processors is guaranteed.
 The situation where two processes on different processors have to communicate, can be split into two special cases.
-These are illustrated in Fig. 3a and b, respectively.
+These are illustrated in Fig. 2a and b, respectively.